Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Neuroimmune and Anti-Inflammatory Effects of Acupuncture

-When this pathway is underactive:
+When this pathway is underactive, several patterns commonly emerge:

 Pain sensitivity and fatigue worsen